HackerVis/NOVO-VR/README.md

 # NOVO-VR

 User (As a user...) :
-  - Be able to design my owm vr space
+  - Be able to design my own vr space
     - Online and in app
   - Customize items in a room
   - Edit thing on the fly